1337rokudenashi/1337rokudenashi.github.io/source/_posts/1337rokudenashi.md

 ---
-title: 1337rokudenashi
+title: 1337rokudenashi | Security Researcher · Security Engineer
-excerpt: Hai!
-Saya Alpha Prima Galatheo Qallbu (1337rokudenashi), seorang Security Researcher · Security Engineer.
-Saya memiliki ketertarikan, pengetahuan, serta keterampilan dalam keamanan ofensif.
+excerpt: An experienced offensive security specialist with a background as a Security Researcher and Security Engineer.
+Skilled in offensive security tools such as Osmedeus, Nuclei, and Burp Suite, which are actively used in security testing, and experienced in orchestrating offensive security workflows and architecting Security as a Service (SECaaS).
 date: 1337-03-01 01:37:00
 tags: [1337rokudenashi]
 categories: